Governor of Dnipropetrovsk Oblast

-The Governor of Dnipropetrovsk Oblast is the head of executive branch for the Dnipropetrovsk Oblast.
+The governor of Dnipropetrovsk Oblast is the head of executive branch for the Dnipropetrovsk Oblast.

-The office of Governor is an appointed position, with officeholders being appointed by the President of Ukraine, on recommendation from the Prime Minister of Ukraine, to serve a four-year term.
+The office of governor is an appointed position, with officeholders being appointed by the president of Ukraine, on recommendation from the prime minister of Ukraine, to serve a four-year term.

-The official residence for the Governor is located in Dnipro.
+Due to the current Russo-Ukrainian War, since 24 February 2022, the governor of Dnipropetrovsk Oblast is officially called Head of the Dnipropetrovsk Regional Military Civil Administration.
+The official residence for the governor is located in Dnipro.